-- How did the reference benchmark differ from a broad market index? n/a - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable objective.
+How did the reference benchmark differ from a broad market index? n/a n/a

+How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?